Backblaze/B2_Command_Line_Tool/README.md

 * six
 * yapf

-To run tests, you need to have nose installed:
+To run tests, you need to have nose installed.
+Then you can do this:

-    nosetests -w test
+    PYTHONPATH=`pwd` nosetests -w test